kevintr303/UnitySteamMultiplayerSample/README.md

 All managers in this project use the Singleton pattern to ensure there is only one instance of each manager throughout the game.

+The code is well-documented, providing detailed information about the functionality and usage of each script.
+You can refer to the code for further insights and explanations.

 ## Screenshots

 ### Main Menu